MontrealCorpusTools/PolyglotDB/docs/source/acoustics_querying.rst

 Querying acoustic measures
 **************************

-Measures saved as tracks
+.. _track_measure_query:

+Querying acoustic tracks
 ========================

-(TODO: better titles for subsections here)

-All of the built-in acoustic measures are saved as tracks with 10-second intervals in the database (and formants created using :code:`analyze_formants_vowel_segments_new`??).
+All of the built-in acoustic measures are saved as tracks with 10 ms intervals in the database (and formants created using one of the functions in :ref:`formant_encoding`).
 To access these values, you use :code:`corpus_context.phone.MEASUREMENT.track`, replacing :code:`MEASUREMENT` with the name of the measurement you want: :code:`pitch`, :code:`formants`, or :code:`intensity`.

 Example: querying for formant track (TODO: I haven't tested whether this really works exactly as it's written)